RemotePad Logo

 How to Hire Employees in Spain

-• Global companies hiring in Spain need to carefully consider the legal, cultural and economic differences hiring there as opposed to in other countries.
+• Global companies wanting to hire employees in Spain need to carefully consider the legal, cultural and economic differences hiring there as opposed to in other countries.

-• Those companies looking to hire international workers in Spain need to consider which type of work visa might be best for the employee.
+• Those companies looking to hire international workers in Spain must consider which type of work visa might be best for the employee.

-• Companies that need support for their Spain hiring might consider the benefits of engaging a Spain Professional Employer Organization (PEO) or Spain Employer of Record (EOR).
+• Companies that need support for their hiring in Spain might consider the benefits of engaging a Spanish Professional Employer Organization (PEO) or Spain Employer of Record (EOR).

-Expanding into Spain provides substantial strategic benefits, including access to a large, diverse market as it is the fifth-largest economy in the EU with a population of approximately 47 million.
+Expanding into Spain provides substantial strategic benefits, including access to a large, diverse market.
+It is the fifth-largest economy in the EU, with a population of approximately 47 million.
 Its location offers a gateway to Europe, Africa, and Latin America, and the presence of a well-educated, skilled workforce adds value.

-Read on to find out what to do if you are looking at hiring employees in Spain as part of your expansion into that location.
+Read on to learn what to do if you are considering hiring employees in Spain as part of your expansion into that location.

 What are the legal requirements for hiring employees in Spain?

-The legal requirements for hiring employees in Spain are largely governed by the Workers’ Statute (Estatuto de los Trabajadores), collective bargaining agreements, and other laws and regulations.
-Here are some of the key legal requirements:
+The legal requirements for hiring employees in Spain are primarily governed by the Workers’ Statute (Estatuto de los Trabajadores), collective bargaining agreements, and other laws and regulations.
+Here are some of the essential legal requirements:

-1. Employment Contract: All employees must have a written employment contract, and it should be registered with the Spanish Public State Employment Service.
+1. Employment Contract: All employees must have a written employment contract that is registered with the Spanish Public State Employment Service.
 The contract should include the start date, job position, salary, working hours, and other conditions of employment.

-2. Work Permits: For non-EU nationals, a valid Spain work permit is required.
+2. Work Permits: A valid Spain work permit is required for non-EU nationals.
 The employer usually needs to apply for this on behalf of the employee.
-Note, for employees living in Spain but working for an overseas employer there is a separate visa available, the Spain digital nomad or remote work visa
+Note that for employees living in Spain but working for an overseas employer, a separate visa is available, the Spain digital nomad or remote work visa.

 3. Social Security Registration: Employers must register their employees with the Spanish Social Security system within the first six days of employment.
 This includes paying the employer’s portion of social security contributions.

-5. Compliance with Labour Laws: Employers must comply with all relevant labour laws, including those related to minimum wage, working hours, overtime, vacation, and public holidays.
+5. Compliance with Labour Laws: Employers must comply with all relevant labor laws, including those related to minimum wage, working hours, overtime, vacation, and public holidays.

-6. Health and Safety: Employers have an obligation to ensure the health and safety of their employees by providing a safe working environment, appropriate training, and protective equipment if necessary.
+6. Health and Safety: Employers must ensure the health and safety of their employees by providing a safe working environment, appropriate training, and protective equipment if necessary.

 7. Non-Discrimination: Employment practices must comply with non-discrimination laws.
 This includes hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.

-9. Registration of the Company: Before hiring employees, the company must be registered with the Spanish tax office (Agencia Tributaria) and the Spanish Social Security system.
+9. Registration of the Company: The company must be registered with the Spanish tax office (Agencia Tributaria) and the Spanish Social Security system before hiring employees.

-These are some of the main legal requirements.
-Depending on the industry and the specific circumstances, there may be additional requirements.
+These are some of the leading legal requirements.
+Additional requirements may exist depending on the industry and the specific circumstances.
 It’s always a good idea to consult with a legal expert or human resources professional to ensure compliance.

 What are the key ways to hire employees in Spain?

-There are several ways to hire employees in Spain depending on your business needs and resources.
-Here are some of the key methods:
+Depending on your business needs and resources, there are several ways to hire employees in Spain.
+Here are some of the essential methods:

-1. Direct Hiring — this is the traditional method where you hire employees directly.
-International companies can do this in Spain by setting up a local subsidary there.
-You would need to handle all the HR tasks such as recruitment, payroll, tax, social security contributions, and compliance with local labor laws.
+1. Direct Hiring — This is the traditional method of hiring employees directly.
+International companies can do this in Spain by setting up a local subsidiary there.
+You would need to handle all the HR tasks, such as recruitment, payroll, tax, social security contributions, and compliance with local labor laws.

-2. Professional Employer Organization (PEO) —A PEO is a firm that providess outsourced employee management tasks, such as employee benefits, payroll, workers’ compensation, recruiting, risk/safety management, and training and development.
+2. Professional Employer Organization (PEO)—A PEO is a firm that provides outsourced employee management tasks, such as employee benefits, payroll, workers’ compensation, recruiting, risk/safety management, and training and development.
 This can be an excellent choice for companies that don’t have a legal entity established in Spain or want to simplify their HR processes.
 Read more about PEO services in How does a PEO work?

 3. Employer of Record (EOR) — this is similar to a PEO but takes on formal employment liability.
 An EOR becomes the legal employer and takes care of all the administrative, legal, and HR responsibilities.
 This can be a good option for companies that want to quickly hire employees in Spain without setting up a local entity or dealing with local compliance issues.
-To find out more about the differences between PEO and EOR services check out our PEO vs EOR guide
+To learn more about the differences between PEO and EOR services, check out our PEO vs EOR guide.

 4. Recruitment Agencies — these are firms that specialize in finding candidates for businesses.
-They can handle the entire recruitment process or just certain aspects, such as initial screening or interviews.
+They can handle the entire recruitment process or specific aspects, such as initial screening or interviews.
 This can be a good option for companies that don’t have the resources to handle recruitment in-house.
-Find out more in our guide to the leading international recruitment agencies
+Please find out more in our guide to the leading international recruitment agencies.

-5. Freelancers and Contractors — for short-term or project-based work, hiring freelancers or contractors can be a good option.
+5. Freelancers and Contractors — hiring freelancers or contractors can be a good option for short-term or project-based work.
 This can be done directly or through various online platforms.
-However, it’s important to ensure that this type of arrangement complies with local labor laws to avoid misclassification of employees.
+However, it’s essential to ensure that this type of arrangement complies with local labor laws to avoid misclassification of employees.

-Each of these methods has its advantages and disadvantages, and the best choice depends on your specific needs, resources, and business strategy.
+Each method has advantages and disadvantages, and the best choice depends on your needs, resources, and business strategy.

 How much does it cost to hire employees in Spain?